jbristowe/writing/planning-a-uwp-application.md

 ## Why UWP?

+UWP provides the best platform to developers targeting its 400+ million Windows 10 users.
+It enables developers to build applications that can leverage modern experiences through devices that extend beyond the PC, such as the Xbox and HoloLens.

 ![](https://i.imgur.com/JWQXJL6.png)

-### Modern Experiences
+In addition to these devices, UWP applications can leverage a rich programmatic interfaces through .NET, Win32, and UWP APIs.
+This platform is facilitated through the Microsoft Store.

-UWP enables developers to build modern user experiences through an adaptive interfaces.
+UWP is a compelling because it provides a platform of new or improved capabilities.
+It enables developers to build modern user experiences through an adaptive interfaces.
 This is coupled with a rich set of APIs that support natural user inputs such as touch and ink.

-### New Audiences

-UWP unlocks the potential to reach new audiences by providing the ability to target a variety of devices, including the Surface Hub and HoloLens.
+It unlocks the potential to reach new audiences by providing the ability to target a variety of devices, including the Surface Hub and HoloLens.
+It provides much improved servicing experience for applications through its modern installer.
+Applications are now deployed to Windows 10 as AppX packages.
+These are self-describing in terms of permissions and capabilities.
+These packages are provided through the curated experience of the Microsoft Store (or private alternatives).

-### Increased Engagement

-### Improved Servicing

 ## Migrating Existing Applications to UWP